JulianGaal/numpy-cheat-sheet/README.md

 # Python Cheat Sheet

-This rep is a growing list of Python cheat sheets, tailored for Data Science.
+This rep is a growing list of (scientific) Python cheat sheets.

 ***Found any typos or have a suggestion?
 Fork, contribute and tune it to your taste!***